serilog-contrib/serilog-sinks-notepad/README.md

 # Serilog.Sinks.Notepad [![NuGet Version](http://img.shields.io/nuget/v/Serilog.Sinks.Notepad.svg?style=flat)](https://www.nuget.org/packages/Serilog.Sinks.Notepad) [![Help](https://img.shields.io/badge/stackoverflow-serilog-orange.svg)](http://stackoverflow.com/questions/tagged/serilog)

 A [Serilog](https://serilog.net) sink that writes log events to Notepad (_Yes, you've read it right!_).
+Simply open Notepad and immediately start receiving logs from your application, without even touching the filesystem.

+![Screenshot of Serilog.Sinks.Notepad in action](assets/serilog-sinks-notepad-screenshot.png)

+`Serilog.Sinks.Notepad` writes messages to the most recent `notepad.exe` started on current user's session, by default.
+This behavior can be changed in the sink configuration.

 The default output is plain text; JSON formatting can be plugged in using a package such as [_Serilog.Formatting.Compact_](https://github.com/serilog/serilog-formatting-compact).

-![Screenshot of Serilog.Sinks.Notepad in action](assets/serilog-sinks-notepad-screenshot.png)

 ## Give a Star! :star: